Frequently Asked Questions

 You can also contact us any time during the claims process or after the claim is fully resolved if you feel you were compensated unfairly.

-An attorney can sue your insurance company and represent you, charging up to 33% in addition to legal fees and expenses.
+An attorney can sue your insurance company and represent you, charging a percentage in addition to legal fees and expenses.
 A Public Adjuster cannot file suit but can file and pursue complaints with the state, report, and document damage usable in filed complaints, and file for/represent you in mediation or appraisal proceedings.
-Florida law requires insurance companies to deal with us.
+Insurance companies are required to deal directly with a licensed public adjuster.
 Attorneys can later use our research, reports, and documentation of insurance company behavior if you choose to utilize one later.

 You will pay for the estimate, and we will get the estimation costs covered by your insurance in almost all cases.
 When we recover the estimation costs for you, we do not charge our fee to this amount or any other expense that we recommend you incur (such as preventing further damage or moving the vessel).